Rayhane-mamah/hparams/README.md

 ```

 The GCS integration of hparams is a simple backup copy.
 Your local version is always the True one, and the gcs version is its replica.

+The GCS backup also automatically appends the run name to the end of the gcs bucket path.